chatmail/dkim-milter/TUTORIAL.md

 ```

 The sender expression `.example.com` matches any email address in the *From*
-header where the domain is *example.com* or a subdomain.
+header where the domain is either *example.com* or a subdomain.
 The data in the
 remaining columns should be familiar now: Your domain *example.com*; the
 selector that we settled on earlier; and the name of the signing key in the
 `signing_keys` file.

+To make a concrete example: When DKIM Milter handles an email message with
+header `From: Me Myself <me@example.com>`, it recognises the author domain
+example.com.
+It then consults the signing senders table, finds the matching
+entry, and will then generate and insert a signature with tags `d=example.com`,
+`s=rsa.2023`, and using key `my_rsa_key` for the cryptographic signature.

 ## Publish RSA public key